Sarunasxlm/fe-basics/CSS/36_Media queries/README.md

 When screen width is < 800px:

-Make the font-size larger
-Make the h1 font-size smaller
+1. Make the h1 font-size 30px